UnitTestBot/usvm/usvm-ml-path-selection/README.md

 - `solverTimeLimit` - a time limit for one solver call
 - `maxConcurrency` - a maximum number of threads running different tests concurrently
 - `graphUpdate` - when to update block graph data, must be one of: `Once` (at the beginning of a test), `TestGeneration` (every time a new test is generated)
-- `logGraphFeatuers` - whether to save graph statistics used to train a GNN model
+- `logGraphFeatuers` - whether to save graph statistics used to train a GNN model to a dataset file
 - `gnnFeaturesCount` - a number of features that a GNN model returns
 - `useRnn` - whether to use an RNN model
 - `rnnStateShape` - a shape of an RNN state